BriantOliveira/Personal-Notebook/neural-networks.md

 If we randomly choose55classes instead, the probability of correctly guessing the class of an example is 5/1000​, so the expected error rate is 0.995.
 By comparison, a learning system can get much larger improvements.

+#### Modularity and the brain

+* Different bits of the cortex do different things.
+  * Local damage to the brain has specific effects.
+  * Specific tasks increase the blood flow to specific regeions.

+* But cortex looks pretty much the same all over.
+  * Early brain damage makes functions relocate.

+* Cortex is made of general purpose stuff that has the ability to turn into special purpose hardware in reponse to esperience.

+  * This gives a rapid parallel computation plus flexibility.

+  * Conventional computers get flexibility by having stored sequential programs, but this require very fast central processors to perform long sequential computations.